 Positive use of the swastika far outnumbers the hateful

 The swastika is one humanity’s oldest and most consistently used symbols, across nearly every human culture.
 The oldest instances of its use that archeologists have discovered go back to not long after the last ice age in Ukraine.
 It has been used consistently in the Indian Subcontinent for several thousand years.
 Ditto East Asia.
 Pre-Christian cultures used it in Europe for a similarly long time period.
-Recognizable swastikas have been used in Africa and North America as well.
+Recognizable swastika-like symbols have been used in Africa and North America as well.
 In Europe and North America the swastika was used as a symbol of good luck right up until World War Two and had been experiencing a resurgence for several decades prior to this.
 All told, the swastika has more than 10,000 years of positive associations behind it, continuing actively to this day, with more than a billion people continuing this tradition.
-The hateful use of the Nazi swastika has less than a hundred years of history behind it, with less than two decades of official usage by a nation of less than 100 million people at the time.
+The hateful use of the symbol by the Nazis has less than a hundred years of history behind it, with less than two decades of official usage by a nation of less than 100 million people at the time.
 Today it is hard to determine how many people ascribe to this hateful ideology and worldview.
 If registered users at one of the most prominent white nationalist websites is any indication, the numbers are not great compared to either people using the swastika with its traditional intent or the general population in the West.

 Are we going to let these small numbers of people who have appropriated the swastika for hate trump the vast majority of people who use the swastika to wish others well?